 (focus resources on problematic abuse.
 Let the police focus on crime that matters)

 (access to medicinal cannabis, similar to 26 states in the USA, Israel, Netherlands, Germany, Spain, Canada etc)

 - A Regulated, Taxable Market for Low-Risk Drugs Such As Cannabis

-(access to low-risk drugs like cannabis should be regulated via an adults-only, taxable market similar to that in the Netherlands, or the way alcohol is regulated here)
+(access to low-risk drugs like cannabis should be regulated via an adults-only, taxable market similar to that in the Netherlands, Uruguay or 8 US states)

 Please join the conversation or share our posts on your social networks:

 National Organisation for the Reform of Marijuana Laws, New Zealand Inc. (Est. 1980)